0ssamaak0/Vjduge-Analyzer/README.md

 c1 = get_contest("someHTMLfile.html")
 ```

-congratulations! you can now analyze this contest using  4 functions:
+Congratulations! you can now analyze this contest using the 4 functions:

 1- `verbal_stats`